jbottigliero/next-bundling-experiments/README.md

 - `bundle.mjs` is used to bundle the desired shared entry points
 - The `package.json` file was updated to include the bundled output as `exports`

-## Requirements in Bundled Pages
-- **Must explicitly import `React`**.

 ## Known Issues
-- There seems to be an issue with `next/font/google"` in downstream applications – I've just disabled this for now.
+- There seems to be an issue with `next/font/google` in downstream applications – I've just disabled this for now.